-The LRE Corporate Compliance Plan, standards, and policies included or referenced herein are not exhaustive or all inclusive.
-All LRE staff, Member CMSHPs and Network Providers are required to comply with all applicable laws, rules and regulations including those that are not specifically addressed in the LRE Corporate Compliance Plan.
+The LRE Corporate Compliance Plan, standards, policies and procedures included or referenced herein are not exhaustive or all inclusive.
+All LRE staff, Member CMSHPs, and Network Providers are required to comply with all applicable laws, rules and regulations including those that are not specifically addressed in the LRE Corporate Compliance Plan.